 In consideration of other audience members, patrons who arrive after the concert begins will be asked to wait to be seated until an appropriate pause between pieces.

-Please be sure to silence your cell phone or any other electronic devices before entering the concert hall.
+We hope that you will take a moment before the performance to check in, post, tweet or snap before you turn your phone to silent!
 Smart phones and other devices are permitted inside the hall, but please refrain from having them out during the concert as the light from the screen may disturb those around you.
-Photography and videography of the WFSO concerts is strictly prohibited.
-Ushers may ask you to put your device away or escort you from the hall in the event of any infraction.

 Modern audiences tend to wait until the end of an entire piece to clap.
 Why?
 Holding applause between movements is considered to be respectful to the performers’ concentration and mindful of musical continuity.
 The conductor will let you know when a piece is over by putting his baton down and turning to face the audience.